"Don Williams is precise, efficient, direct and simple.

 Don Williams is a private coach for auditions and performances.
 To book a coaching with Don, please click here.
 Don also coaches for public speaking, reality TV, and TV Hosts/Anchors.
 Online coaching via Skype, Zoom, FaceTime, etc. is available!

 Confidence and freedom.
 The foundation of any strong audition, rehearsal, take, shot or performance comes from confidence and freedom: the confidence that you know what you are doing in any given moment and the freedom to let go of all that you know.
-In my 10 years as Head of Acting at the Stella Adler Studio NYC, my current position as associate artistic director of the Art of Acting Studio LA and my 25 years of experience as an actor, director, teacher and coach these two things are what come up the most in conversation with successful actors.
+In my 10+ years as Head of Acting at the Stella Adler Studio NYC and associate artistic director of the Art of Acting Studio LA, and my 25 years of experience as an actor, director, teacher and coach, these two things are what come up the most in conversation with successful actors.

 Confidence comes from having a repeatable and consistent methodology for attacking any medium.
 When you walk into the audition room, rehearsal space, set or soundstage you want to feel like you are ready with whatever gets thrown at you.
 And it will get thrown.
 Hard.
 Knowing you are ready for anything is the most important feeling you can bring in to any acting situation.
 It ain’t rocket science.
 It’s craft.
 And I work with every fiber of my being to get you there.